Murphydbuffalo/hyp/README.md

 ## API
 ### `Hyp::Experiment`
 #### Associations
-+ `has_many` `Hyp::Alternative`s, an experiment will always have two alternatives.
++ `has_many` `Hyp::Variant`s, an experiment will always have two variants.
-When an experiment is destroyed so are its dependent alternatives.
+When an experiment is destroyed so are its dependent variants.
 + `has_many` `Hyp::ExperimentUserTrial`s.
 When an experiment is destroyed so are its dependent user trials.

 #### Database fields
 + `#alpha` - the significance level of the experiment.
 A float that is either 0.05 or 0.01.
-+ `#control` - the conversion rate of the existing alternative of the feature.
++ `#control` - the conversion rate of the existing variant of the feature.
 A float between 0.0 and 1.0.
 + `#created_at` - Timestamp
 + `#minimum_detectable_effect` - the minimum detectable effect (MDE) of the experiment.
 This is the smallest effect size you care about.
 A float between 0.0 and 1.0.